rohnugu/secu201-18s/mid-term/README.md

 # Mid Term Exam, SECU201-18S
 SECU201 Data Structure, Spring 2018

+Errata
+ - In Problem 3, sigma -> omega

 How to submit your work
  - Clone our SECU201 GitHub repository in your computer.
  - Archive your whole work in a ZIP file in other directory.